High Potential Individual Visa – UK Guide 2025

 Section B: High Potential Individual Visa Requirements

 High Potential Individual visa applicants have to meet eligibility requirements as stipulated in Appendix High Potential Individual.
 The applicant must be aged 18 or over and will need to satisfy requirements in relation to education, English language, financial maintenance, as well as validity and suitability requirements.
-Applicants may also have to provide a tuberculosis text certificate requirement, if from a listed country and a police registration requirement, where applicable.
+Applicants may also have to provide a tuberculosis test certificate requirement, if from a listed country and a police registration requirement, where applicable.

 Applicants have to attain 70 points across the educational, language and financial requirements of the visa.

-Requirement
+Requirement Points Awarded

-Global Universities List degree requirement 50
+Global Universities Degree 50

-English Language requirement at level B1 10
+English Language (B1) 10

-Financial requirement 10
+Financial Maintenance 10

 Applications which fall short of the 70 points will be refused.
 The Home Office is required to detail the grounds for refusal in its decision notification letter.